1. Examples

 The greeting (also known as a salutation) is the single line in your letter where you write “Dear Mr. Buttondown” or “Dear Ms. Pennyworth.”
 It’s as simple as that (except you have to use actual names), so don’t overthink it.

-If you don’t know the name of the actual person to address, you should do what you can to find out.
-If necessary, make a phone call to the company to find out who does the hiring for the warehouse work.
-Addressing your letter to the appropriate person shows your respect for the company and your attention to detail.
+If you don’t know the name of the specific person to address, you should do what you can to find out.
+If necessary, make a phone call to the company to find out who does the hiring for warehouse work.
+Addressing your letter to the appropriate person shows your respect for the company and your attention to detail in taking this job application seriously.

 Open with a strong paragraph that both identifies the job you’re seeking and sets up your qualifications as the ideal candidate to fill it.